StephanThierry/nodejs4synologynas/README.md

 # nodejs4synologynas
-### Running a REST server on Synology NAS using NodeJS and MariaDB (MySQL)
+### Running a REST server on Synology NAS using Node.js and MariaDB (MySQL)
-`Searchterms: Node.JS service on Synology NAS.`
+`Searchterms: NodeJS service on Synology NAS.`

-There are a lot of good resources out there for NodeJS projects, REST services etc. So in this project I will be focusing on all the [yak-shaving](https://en.wiktionary.org/wiki/yak_shaving) that goes into making the whole setup actually work.
+There are a lot of good resources out there for Node.js serivices that do just about anything.
+So in this project I will be focusing on all the [yak-shaving](https://en.wiktionary.org/wiki/yak_shaving) that goes into making the whole setup actually work.
 When everything is running it's up to you to make something useful.

 The purpose of this project is to explain all the steps to get NodeJS up and running on your Synology NAS and to keep it running even after the server is restarted.